jlapthorne/info30006-notes/app.md

   - Whether the APP entity may send the data overseas and to where

 ## Dealing With personal Information
-- YOu can only hold information that has been consented
+- You can only hold information that has been consented
 - The individual would reasonably expect entities to use the data only if related to why it's being retained, or if required byy law, or permitted general/health situations exist
 - If an APP entity uses or discloses personal information, they must make a written note of the use.
 - This does not apply for to the use or disclosure by an organization of personal information for the purpose of direct marketing or government related identifiers